In Just Hours

-In Just Hours is a Ugandan short drama film written and directed by Usama Mukwaya.
+In Just Hours is a 2012 Ugandan short drama film written and directed by Usama Mukwaya.
 Produced through the Mariam Ndagire Film and Performing Arts Centre under the Movie Furnace project, the movie won the best film in the competition's second season.
-It premiered in the Nile Diaspora International Film Festival and later screened at the Manya Human Rights Film Festival.
+It premiered in the Nile Diaspora International Film Festival and later screened at the 2012 Manya Human Rights Film Festival and gained recognition for its tight pacing and emotional depth.
 It was also nominated in the 4th Pearl International Film Festival for best student film under the MNFPAC.

 Plot

 Peter is about to be surprised by a mysterious, crude condition from the disease he has been suffering from.
 Weirdly the condition he is suffering from is only about to get fatal in the next few hours and if not treated quickly and carefully, he might not be sexually productive again.